benjaminfrot/lrpsadmm/README.md

 Low-rank plus sparse estimation via Alternating Direction Method of Multipliers (ADMM)

 An R package to fit the estimator suggested in Chandrasekaran et al. (https://projecteuclid.org/euclid.aos/1351602527).
-See manual.pdf for examples and more details.
+See the [manual](https://github.com/benjaminfrot/lrpsadmm/blob/master/manual.pdf) for examples and more details.

 ## Installation